fedexist/my-cookiecutter-template/docs/prompts.rst

     GCP project to be used by the Jenkinsfile and FrEEdAA

 freedaa_version
     Version of FrEEdAA to be used.
-Ignored if use_freedaa == 'n'.
+Ignored if use_gcf == 'n'.

 gcf_name
     Name of the Google Cloud Function to be deployed.
-Ignored if use_freedaa == 'n'.
+Ignored if use_gcf == 'n'.

 gcf_python_runtime
     Python runtime to be used by the Google Cloud Function.
-Ignored if use_freedaa == 'n'.
+Ignored if use_gcf == 'n'.

 gcf_trigger
     Trigger to be used by the Google Cloud Function (http, pubsub topic or gcs bucket).
-Ignored if use_freedaa == 'n'.
+Ignored if use_gcf == 'n'.

 gcf_topic
     PubSub topic to be used as trigger by the Google Cloud Function.
-Ignored if use_freedaa == 'n'.
+Ignored if use_gcf == 'n'.

 gcf_bucket
     Google Cloud Storage bucket to be used as trigger by the Google Cloud Function.
-Ignored if use_freedaa == 'n'.
+Ignored if use_gcf == 'n'.

 gcf_memory
     Memory to be used by the Google Cloud Function.
-Ignored if use_freedaa == 'n'.
+Ignored if use_gcf == 'n'.

 gcf_service_account
     Service Account to be impersonated by the Google Cloud Function.
-Ignored if use_freedaa == 'n'.
+Ignored if use_gcf == 'n'.

 project_bucket
     Bucket to be associated to the Google Cloud Function (it would contain the FrEEdAA trained pipeline).
-Ignored if use_freedaa == 'n'.
+Ignored if use_gcf == 'n'.

 pipeline_path
     Path within the specified project_bucket where we would find the FrEEdAA trained pipeline.
-Ignored if use_freedaa == 'n'.
+Ignored if use_gcf == 'n'.

 Options
 -------